Follow along with what's happening inside the Saskatchewan legislature | CBC News

 Follow along with what's happening inside the Saskatchewan legislature

-CBC Saskatchewan reporter Adam Hunter will be providing Twitter updates throughout question period at the legislature, and Thursday's exchanges between the Sask.
+CBC Saskatchewan reporter Stephanie Taylor will be providing Twitter updates throughout question period at the legislature, and Monday's exchanges between the Sask.
 Party government and the NDP Opposition.

-CBC Saskatchewan reporter Adam Hunter will be providing Twitter updates throughout question period at the legislature, and Thursday's exchanges between the Sask.
+CBC Saskatchewan reporter Stephanie Taylor will be providing Twitter updates throughout question period at the legislature, and Monday's exchanges between the Sask.
 Party government and the NDP Opposition.

 You can follow along with his tweets below.
 On mobile?
 Click here.